-Tri fuel generators offer the ultimate in convenience and readiness when it comes to powering essential appliances on the go or during a power outage.
+A powerful tri fuel generator offers the ultimate in convenience and readiness when it comes to powering essential appliances on the go or during a power outage.

-Whereas dual fuel generators only run on gasoline or propane, tri fuel generators can run on natural gas as well.
+Whereas dual fuel generators only run on gasoline or propane, a tri fuel generator can run on natural gas as well.

 That’s a big deal in an emergency power outage, and not only because you’re adding a third fuel option to your generator’s repertoire when gasoline or propane is hard to find.
 Many houses already have built-in natural gas lines that continue to work even when the electrical grid is shut down, so your tri fuel generator can tap directly into that virtually limitless supply of fuel.

-In addition, tri fuel generators are simply convenient because they offer such versatile fueling.
+In addition, a tri fuel generator is simply convenient because they offer such versatile fueling.
 If you find you need to take the generator on the road, like for a road trip, you can use gasoline or propane.
 But if you’re using the generator around your home’s yard, you can once again tap into your natural gas line and never have to worry about running out of fuel.